FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 ### Authorization Middleware

 Here we'll just cover the contents of the utility, as the [package creation](https://docs.npmjs.com/creating-node-js-modules) is a little out of scope for this article.
+For convenience, we've included this in a `shared` folder in the [sample project](https://github.com/timkleier/fusionauth-example-node-services-gateway-jwtauth).

 ```javascript
 const jwt = require('jsonwebtoken');